 The Foundation is exposed to interest rate risk with respect to its investments in fixed income securities and a pooled fund that holds fixed income securities because the fair value will fluctuate due to changes in market interest rates.
-The Foundation manages this risk by monitoring the performance of the individual investments and by ensuring compliance by the investment manager with the set investment policies of the Foundation.
+The Foundation manages this risk by monitoring the composition of investments as well as the performance of investments and by ensuring compliance by the investment manager with the set investment policies of the Foundation.
+In particular, investments in bonds and other fixed income securities have set limits on duration and concentration to mitigate interest rate volatility.